 Conduct proactive investigations.
-Law enforcement agencies must dedicate funding to ensure that there is staff available to conduct potentially lengthy investigations of sex trafficking and labor trafficking.
+Law enforcement agencies must dedicate funding to ensure that there is staff available to conduct potentially lengthy human trafficking investigations of sex trafficking and labor trafficking.
 Task forces should employ a variety of investigative strategies that can be tailored to address different types of trafficking that may be occurring within a variety of settings.
 The task force should have processes in place to proactively engage state and/or federal prosecutors early in the investigative process.
 Additional guidance regarding proactive investigative planning for human trafficking task forces can be found in the Human Trafficking Task Force e-Guide.
 Law enforcement applicants must submit a "Plan for Conducting Proactive Long-Term Investigations of Sex Trafficking and Labor Trafficking" as a separate attachment within their application.
-The plan must outline the proactive investigative strategies that will be used and must also describe how activities by local, state, and federal law enforcement and state and federal prosecutors will be coordinated to support successful investigations and prosecutions of trafficking crimes.
-See page 22 for more information about what must be included in separate attachment 4.
+The plan must outline the proactive investigative strategies that will be used to identify both sex trafficking and labor trafficking and must also describe how activities by local, state, and federal law enforcement and state and federal prosecutors will be coordinated to support successful investigations and prosecutions of trafficking crimes.
+See page 23 for more information about what must be included in separate attachment 3.

 Develop clear protocols and procedures for victims' rights and victim protections.
 The task force must have clear protocols and procedures for addressing the needs of victims who are cooperating with law enforcement on the investigation and prosecution of traffickers.
-This may include coordination of services with victim assistance professionals within law enforcement or prosecutor's offices.
+This may include coordination of services with victim assistance professionals within law enforcement or prosecutors' offices.
 For foreign national victims, the task force must ensure that there are clear procedures in place with regard to requesting CP on behalf of victims.
-Task forces must also ensure that there is a process for victims to request and receive the documentation needed to support an application for various forms of immigration relief (e.g., T visa, U visa) for which they may be eligible.
+Task forces must also ensure that there is a process for victims to request and receive the documentation needed to support an application for various forms of immigration relief (e.g., T-visa and U-visa) for which they may be eligible.